Rami M. Shapiro

-Rami M. Shapiro (26 April 1951), commonly called "Rabbi Rami", is an author, teacher, and speaker on the subjects of liberal Judaism and contemporary spirituality.
+Rami M. Shapiro (26 April 1951), commonly called "Rabbi Rami", is an American Reform rabbi, author, teacher, and speaker on the subjects liberal Judaism and contemporary spirituality.
+His Judaism is grounded in the perennial philosophy.

 Early life and education

-Shapiro was born in Springfield, Massachusetts and raised in a modern Orthodox Jewish household.
-Introduced to the study of world religion in high school, he began a serious study and practice of Zen Buddhism at the age of sixteen.
+Shapiro was born in Springfield, Massachusetts, and raised in a modern Orthodox Jewish household.
+Introduced to the study of world religions in high school, he began a serious study and practice of Zen Buddhism at the age of sixteen.

-Shapiro entered the University of Massachusetts Amherst in 1969, majoring in philosophy.
-There, he met Teresina Havens, a retired professor of world religion from Smith College who took him on as a private student studying both the Bhagavad Gita and Goddess-based spirituality.
-His work with Havens culminated in a private conference exploring the archetypal Divine Feminine in Hinduism and Judaism.
+Shapiro enrolled at the University of Massachusetts Amherst in 1969, majoring in philosophy.
+During his studies, he was guided by Teresina Havens, a retired professor of world religion from Smith College, who mentored him as a private student in analyzing the Bhagavad Gita and Goddess-based spirituality.
+This mentorship led to a private conference that examined the archetypal Divine Feminine in Hinduism and Judaism.

-As part of a study abroad program, Shapiro attended the University of Tel Aviv, where he focused on Jewish philosophy, especially the work of Martin Buber.
-While in Israel, he studied Chabad Hasidism and lived for a short time at Kfar Chabad, a Chabad Lubavitch Hasidic community.
-He then enrolled full-time at Smith College (one of only eight men allowed to do so at the time), where he majored in Buddhist Studies with Professor Taitetsu Unno.
-Shapiro managed Smith's zendo and sat sesshin with Joshu Sasaki Roshi of Mount Baldy Zen Center.
+As part of a study abroad program, Shapiro attended the University of Tel Aviv, where he focused on Jewish philosophy—especially the work of Martin Buber.
+While in Israel, he studied Chabad Hasidism and lived for a short time at Kfar Chabad, a Chabad-Lubavitch community.
+He then enrolled full-time at Smith College (one of only eight men allowed to do so at the time), where he majored in Buddhist studies with Taitetsu Unno.
+Shapiro managed Smith's zendō and sat sesshin with Joshu Sasaki Roshi of Mount Baldy Zen Center.
 His philosophy degree was conferred by the University of Massachusetts in 1973.

-Upon graduation, Shapiro married Deborah Flanigan and the two moved to Hamilton, Ontario where he earned his M.A. in Religious Studies at McMaster University with a concentration in contemporary Jewish philosophy, especially the work of Rabbi Mordecai Kaplan.
+After graduating, Shapiro married Deborah Flanigan and moved to Hamilton, Ontario.
+He earned his M.A. in religious studies at McMaster University, focusing on contemporary Jewish philosophy, particularly the work of Mordecai Kaplan.

-Shapiro entered the Hebrew Union College–Jewish Institute of Religion in 1976 and spent his first year of study in Jerusalem, where he studied privately with Rabbi Kaplan, who was then 99 years old, and with Rabbi Sherwin Wine and the Society for Humanistic Judaism.
-After his year in Jerusalem, Shapiro continued his studies under the tutelage of Ellis Rivkin, Eugene Mihaly, Alvin Reines, and Rabbi Sherwin Wine, seeking to blend his love of Judaism with his passion for Zen Buddhism, Taoism, and Advaita Vedanta (non-dual Hinduism).
-In 1979 he was appointed as a chaplain in the United States Air Force, where he served as the full-time rabbi at Wright-Patterson AFB.
+Shapiro enrolled at the Hebrew Union College – Jewish Institute of Religion in 1976, spending his first year of study in Jerusalem.
+During this time, he studied privately with Kaplan, who was then 99 years old, and with Sherwin Wine and the Society for Humanistic Judaism.
+After completing his year in Jerusalem, Shapiro continued his studies under the guidance of Ellis Rivkin, Eugene Mihaly, and Alvin J. Reines.
+He aimed to blend his Judaism with his passion for Zen Buddhism, Taoism, and Advaita Vedanta (non-dual Hinduism).
+In 1979, he was appointed a chaplain in the United States Air Force, serving as a full-time rabbi at Wright-Patterson Air Force Base.
 Shapiro completed his rabbinic studies in 1981.